rivenstreet/.github/profile/README.md

 Our work combines data-driven research, systematic frameworks, and disciplined execution to support better decision-making in dynamic market environments.

-> 📌 *Disclaimer: Rivendell Tech provides educational content and curated insights for informational purposes only.
+> 📌 *Disclaimer: Rivendell Tech provides curated insights for informational purposes only.
 This is not financial advice.
 Always conduct your own research and consult with a licensed professional before making any trading decisions.*

 ---